rize-network/app-studio/README.md

 ```

-You can Use View is use <div> tag you can use  Span, Form, Input, Image components if you need another tag.
+You can Use View is use <div> tag you can use  Div, Span, Form, Input, Image components if you need another tag.

 ### Responsive

 ```jsx
 import React from 'react';